clivehoggart/lung_cancer_risk/README.md

 	future -- number of years into the future you wish to predict the individuals' risk of lung cancer

+All arguments can a vector of values for multiple individuals or a single numeric.\
 Examples:

 	pred.lung( age=c(60,60,65), age.start=c(20,25,30), age.stop=c(40,50,60), smoke.intensity=c(20,20,20), future=5 )